pydanny/pydanny-event-notes/PyConPL2012/async_via_pyopencl.rst

     * Extensions
     * Different models for different devices

-* Compile dor binary kernals run on cores separate from CPU
+* Compile dor binary kernels run on cores separate from CPU
 * Based on C
 * Includes events and asynchronous execution